earlephilhower/arduino-pico/docs/platformio.rst

 Done again by directly adding the needed `build flags <https://github.com/earlephilhower/arduino-pico/blob/05356da2c5552413a442f742e209c6fa92823666/boards.txt#L104-L114>`__.
-When wanting to define multiple build flags, they must be accumulated in either a sing line or a newline-separated expression.
+When wanting to define multiple build flags, they must be accumulated in either a single line or a newline-separated expression.

 .. code:: ini